getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 title: Integration Platform
 sidebar_order: 2
 ---
 # Sentry Integration Platform

 Sentry's Integration Platform provides a way for external services to interact with the Sentry SaaS service using the REST API and webhooks.
 Integrations utilizing this platform are first class actors within Sentry and begin in an unpublished state where the app is available for use in your organization.

-For differences between an Integration Platform Application and prior methods of integrating with Sentry, see the FAQ at the bottom of the page.
+For differences between an Integration Platform Application and prior methods of integrating with Sentry, see the FAQ at the bottomo of the page.

 {% include components/alert.html
   title="Note"